SA9102/Expenses-Tracker/README.md

 Even though there are plenty of expense-tracker apps out there, some of them come with features that I do not need, such as keeping track of how much money you are transferring to other people (which I never really do), as well as advertisements.
 I wanted something simple, yet something that is very easy to use.

+## Features

+These are some of the features I will include:

+- Create, view, update and delete 'expense entries'
+- Filter 'expense entries' by name, price and category
+- View expenses for a specific month

 ## :desktop_computer: Tech Stack

 - **React**, for the front-end